JimmyAppelt/Snaz/README.md

 * Dynamic Files: create a textfile or imagefile by choice and link it to any online source
 * Playing now with song, artist album, album image (Currenlty supported: Spotify, Foobar2000 and winamp)

+Check the wiki for more detailed information https://github.com/JimmyAppelt/Snaz/wiki

 # Formatting examples
 #### Time Output format info: